Diversification (marketing strategy)

+Canon Inc. diversified from exclusively making cameras to producing various office supplies.

+The Ansoff matrix compares market penetration, product development, market development and diversification.

 Diversification is a corporate strategy to enter into or start new products or product lines, new services or new markets, involving substantially different skills, technology and knowledge.

 Diversification is one of the four main growth strategies defined by Igor Ansoff in the Ansoff Matrix: